 Electromaps/Software is the cash-generating unit focused on the development and sale of software for the Group's electric chargers.
-The recoverable amount of the Electromaps/Software CGU has been determined based on a value in use calculation, which utilizes cash flow projections covering a five-year period, based on 2024 financial budget approved by senior management.
+The recoverable amount of the Electromaps/Software CGU has been determined based on a value in use calculation, which utilizes cash flow projections covering a five-year period, based on 2025 financial budget approved by the board.

 The projected cash flows have been built to reflect increased demand for the software and services associated with EV sales.
-The pretax discount rate applied to the cash flow projections is 17.1% (2022: 19.60%), and cash flows beyond the five-year period are extrapolated using a 2% (2022: 1.5%) growth rate.
+The pretax discount rate applied to the cash flow projections is 18.36% (2023: 17.1%), and cash flows beyond the five-year period are extrapolated using a 2% (2023: 2%) growth rate.
 As a result of this analysis, no impairment has been recognized.
 The recoverable amount is largely depending on the future growth of the company and the terminal value calculated.

-Key assumptions utilized in the value in use calculation, and a corresponding sensitivity analysis to demonstrate the impact of changes in assumptions for this unit, are as follows:
+Key assumptions utilized in the value in use calculation are as follows: